Satan is a tricky subject, so it's best to start with definitions and some background.

 Me: That's ok.

-I developed at that point an urge to get the hell out of there ASAP.
+I felt an urge to get the hell out of there ASAP.
 True to her nature, Betty the Coyote Creator Goddess chose that moment to enter the chamber, walk calmly towards the throne, sit on her haunches and regard Satan.

 Betty: Hi Satan, how's tricks?